greenelab/deep-review/sections/05_treat.md

 the assignment of patients to clinical trials.
-Ithapu et al [@doi:10.1016/j.jalz.2015.01.010] used a randomized denoising autoenconder to learn a multimodal imaging marker that predicts future cognitive and neural decline from fluorodeoxyglucose positron emission tomography, amyloid florbetapir PET, and structural magnetic resonance imaging.
+Ithapu et al [@doi:10.1016/j.jalz.2015.01.010] used a randomized denoising autoenconder to learn a multimodal imaging marker that predicts future cognitive and neural decline from positron emission tomography (PET), amyloid florbetapir PET, and structural magnetic resonance imaging.
 By accurately predicting which cases will progress to dementia, they were able to efficiently assign patients to a clinical trial and reduced the required